 Document satisfactory field evaluations performed by an approved Central California EMS Training Officer.
-EMT-IIs or EMT-Paramedics that have been certified/accredited less than two (2) years within the Central California EMS Region must be evaluated by a designated EMS Training Officer, each six (6) months (Deadline-September 20th and March 20th).
-EMT-IIs or EMT-Paramedics that have been certified/accredited greater than two (2) years within the Central California EMS Region EMS Region will not be required to do a field evaluation.
+EMT-Paramedics that have been certified/accredited less than two (2) years within the Central California EMS Region must be evaluated by a designated EMS Training Officer, each six (6) months (Deadline-September 20th and March 20th).
+EMT-Paramedics that have been certified/accredited greater than two (2) years within the Central California EMS Region will not be required to do a field evaluation.

-A field evaluation will consist of an EMS Training Officer observing an EMT-II or EMT-Paramedic conducting three (3) patient assessments.
+A field evaluation will consist of an EMS Training Officer observing an EMT-Paramedic conducting three (3) patient assessments.
 The EMS Training Officer will evaluate the EMT-II or EMT-Paramedic based upon criteria utilized for field internships as developed by the Central California EMS Agency.
 An evaluation is documented utilizing a field evaluation form (as utilized for field internships) and shall be submitted to the Central California EMS Agency within fifteen days of the completion of the field evaluation.

-The agency's liaison officer and the EMS Agency will review unsatisfactory evaluations with the EMT-II or EMT-Paramedic.
+The agency's liaison officer and the EMS Agency will review unsatisfactory evaluations with the EMT-Paramedic.
 Possible actions by the Central California EMS Agency in the case of an unsatisfactory evaluation include reevaluation, additional training, or initiation of the formal investigation.